Drowned diver Nagassar bought over 30 cakes for 2-year-old son

 Ashely was also fond of the bond Nagassar shared with his wife Vanessa Kussie from the day they met 13 years ago.

-“It’s been 13 years now since Uncle Ryan was introduced to our family and immediately, he connect with all the uncles and aunties.”
+“It’s been 13 years now since Uncle Ryan was introduced to our family and immediately, he connected with all the uncles and aunties.”